red-hat-storage/RHGS-vagrant/README.md

 * After `vagrant up` you can connect to each VM with `vagrant ssh` and the name of the VM you want to connect to
 * Each VM is called RHGSx where x starts with 1
   * RHGS1 is your first VM and it counts up depending on the amount of VMs you spawn
-  * RHGS1 hosts your tendrl server if you selected to deploy it
+  * There is an additional VM called TENDRL which hosts the Gluster Web Admin Server if you selected to deploy it (URL is displayed at the end of `vagrant up`)
 * There are also other vagrant commands you should check out!
   * Try `vagrant -h` to find out about them
 * *Always make sure you are in the git repo - vagrant only works in there!*